LavaSlider/DSSparseArray/DSSparseArray.md

 #### Return value
 The indexes whose corresponding values in the sparse array are equal to *anObject*.
 If no objects in the sparse array are equal, returns an empty index set.
 If *anObject* is **nil** the indexes of the empty entries in the sparse array are returned.
 #### Discussion
-Starting at the lowest index, each element of the sparse array is sent an isEqual: message and if equal its index is added to the index set that will be returned.
-This method passes the *anObject* parameter to each isEqual: message.
-Objects are considered equal if isEqual: (declared in the NSObject protocol) returns YES.
+Starting at the lowest index, each element of the sparse array is sent an [isEqual:][] message and if equal its index is added to the index set that will be returned.
+This method passes the *anObject* parameter to each [isEqual:][] message.
+Objects are considered equal if [isEqual:][] (declared in the [NSObject protocol][NSObject Protcol]) returns YES.
 #### Availability
 Available in OS X v10.0 and later.
 #### See Also